Little Rock Arsenal

 ▷ US 67 at Old Military Road, Clark County AR

-Although not part of this route, Military Road leads westward, continuing across the center of the county into the hills in the western part of Clark County that borders the Little Missouri River.
-Steele proceeded with his army to Arkadelphia to await the arrival of Brigadier General John M. Thayer.to await the arrival of Brigadier General John M. Thayer.
+Although not part of this route, the Military Road leads westward, continuing across the center of the county into the hills in the western part of Clark County that borders the Little Missouri River.
+Steele proceeded with his army to Arkadelphia to await the arrival of Brigadier General John M. Thayer with his troops coming from Fort Smith.

 ▷ US 67/North 10th Street, Arkadelphia